marcocampanario/campanario.io/content/projects/ecology/index.md

 ---
-title: "Ecology"
+title: "Teaching-learning of Science"
-subtitle: "Ecology, fungi, bacterias and their netwoks"
+subtitle: "Development and Analysis of Educational Games to teach Science"
-excerpt: "Using Network Science to understanding microbiology."
+excerpt: "Using systems thinking to elevate the complexity of Science Teaching."
 date: 2018-01-01
-author: "Deisy Morselli Gysi"
+author: "Marco Campanário"
 draft: false
 tags:
   - ecology